DENIOS Ltd

 Looking for a larger solution?

-NOT AS HARMLESS AS THEY SEEM
+LITHIUM-ION BATTERIES ARE NOT AS HARMLESS AS THEY SEEM

-• 1.their employees and are obliged to comply with the Occupational Health and Safety Act.
+• 1.Their employees and are obliged to comply with the Occupational Health and Safety Act.

 • 2.
 They are also personally liable if inadequate fire protection measures are taken.
 This includes damage to property, possible damage to neighbouring facilities and, if necessary, the costs for large-scale evacuation measures.